infrablocks/terraform-aws-lambda/README.md

 ### Private VPC Deployment

 The module deploys the lambda into the configured VPC by default.
-If `deploy_in_vpc` is set to false - the AWS lambda will be deployed outside of a private VPC environment.
+If `deploy_in_vpc` is set to "no" then the AWS lambda will be deployed outside of a private VPC environment.

 Remember that when deploying the lambda inside a VPC environment you will need to configure the appropriate routing and security group permissions if you require access to AWS Services.

 ### Execution IAM Policy